State Security Service (Latvia): State Security Department

-The headquarters of the State Security Department were located at 12 Suvorova Str. (nowadays - K. Barona Str.) in Riga.
+The headquarters of the department were located at 12 Suvorova Str. (nowadays - Krišjāņa Barona iela) in Riga.
 On 3 September 1919 First Lieutenant Jānis Liģeris-Liggers (1889–1942) was appointed the Head of the State Security Department.

-The main task of the State Security Department was to fight the crimes against the state and monitor the political security.
-The functions of the State Security Department and the Internal intelligence division of the Latvian Army were overlapping in many aspects.
-It was for this reason that only after three months the functioning of the State Security Department ceased on 1 November 1919.
+The main task of the department was to fight crimes against the state and monitor political security.
+The functions of the department and the Internal Intelligence Division of the Latvian Army were overlapping in many aspects.
+Due to this, the department was dissolved on 1 November 1919.

 The 5th (Political) Section of Riga Criminal Police

-Following the dismantling of the State Security Department its functions were overtaken by the Internal intelligence division of the Latvian Army.
-Also most of State Security Department's officers continued their career in the Latvian Army.
+Following the dissolution of the State Security Department, its functions were overtaken by the Internal Intelligence Division of the Army.
+Most of the State Security Department's officers continued their careers there as well.